DCI OpenShift Agent

 To perform this type of upgrade with DCI, the following conditions must be met:

-• Activate the boolean upgrade_eus to true.
+- Activate the boolean

-• The cluster has to be installed in an EUS version.
+to true. - The cluster has to be installed in an EUS version.

-• The topic or target version must be an EUS release.
+- The topic or target version must be an EUS release.

 Transitioning between two OCP releases requires an intermediate version.
-It's possible to specify the intermediate version through version_inter, this ignores the upgrade path.
+It's possible to specify the intermediate version through version_inter

 For example, to upgrade to a version where there's no path to it.
-Specify the intermediate version. version_inter:4.11.5 or to use candidate versions use version_inter:4.11.0-*.
+Specify the intermediate version. version_inter:4.11.5

-Note the -*, this will help to include candidate versions in the search.
+, this will help to include candidate versions in the search.

 Upgrade notes:

-• The upgrade process is only supported when the installation was performed with the dci-openshift-agent.
+The upgrade process is only supported when the installation was performed with the dci-openshift-agent.

-• For disconnected environments, it's required to mirror the same operators originally installed in the cluster in order to allow the upgrade to the version used for the upgrade.
+For disconnected environments, it's required to mirror the same operators originally installed in the cluster in order to allow the upgrade to the version used for the upgrade.

-• Please see the ansible-variables section for more settings related to the upgrade process.
+Please see the ansible-variables section for more settings related to the upgrade process.

 Custom Builds